 With a blend of aloe and botanical extracts, this shampoo both nourishes and smells amazing.

-Okay, now that that's settled, check out a supermodel's tips for healthy, shiny hair.
+Okay, now that that's settled, check out the most common mistakes we make when shampooing our hair.